 - The Finance Committee should be convened and its purview should be expanded to oversight over KCDCC expenditures, in addition to KCDCC fundraising.

-Judicial Screening Committee: The Party convenes a judicial screening panel each election cycle to assess the qualifications of judicial candidates.
+Judicial Screening Committee: The Party convenes a Judicial Screening Committee each election cycle to assess the qualifications of judicial candidates.
 The Party’s Executive Committee may only endorse candidates that are deemed qualified by the screening panel.
+The Judicial Screening Committee is one part of a larger, flawed process, which urgently needs reform.

 - The Party rules should be amended so meetings where the Executive Committee discusses the endorsement of judicial candidates are mandated to be public, with notice given to all members of the KCDCC.